The Garden Grazer

 Customizing

-More flavor: Add more maple syrup or cinnamon to taste.
-Or even ground nutmeg, cloves, or fresh herbs like rosemary or thyme for more flavor.
+More flavor: Add more maple syrup or cinnamon to taste if you'd like.
+Or even ground nutmeg, cloves, or other fresh herbs like thyme.

 Veggies: Add other vegetables to the mixture such as sweet potatoes or other winter squash.

 Olive oil: I use an oil-free roasting method for this recipe.
 Simply line your baking pan with parchment paper for non-sticking roasting.
-But feel free to toss your squash with a tablespoon of olive oil before baking if desired.
+But feel free to toss your squash with a tablespoon of good quality extra-virgin olive oil before baking if desired.

 Serving